 AECS is catering for all levels of diagnosticians, with Training, Equipment and Tech support.
 Our technical help desk is our way to keep our feet on the ground and the best way to find out what problems are out there.
 It helps us improve and create training seminars like the EMS 1-3.
 You won’t be bombarded with hours of boring theory, nor are we doing speed training (…).
 Our training is practical and most of all FUN.

 Hope to see you in one of our seminars this year!

 Please note: the seminar is SCOPE based.
 The first 'shot' in diagnostics is looking at what is happening with the scope as it takes the guess work away.

 The diagnostician can bring his/her own scope, or our high speed dual channel scopes (ATS) can be used.

 Particularly with GDI injector diagnostics a fast recording scope is needed (10 MS/sec or more).

 Pre requisite: From our experience we advise that the diagnostician has completed the AED 'Automotive Electronic Diagnostic' 2 day training seminar, regardless achieved level through other training systems or experience!

-After Paul from Counties Toyota - Pukekohe attended the EMS13 training seminar in Palmerston North (28 07 2014).
-Paul wrote as comment in the evaluation form that as most value to him was: "Importance of good EGR in D-4.
-Being given tools to look at CanBUS packages"
+After Stephen from Rotorua Toyota LMVD attended the EMS13 training seminar in Palmerston North (22 07 2014).
+Stephen wrote as comment in the evaluation form that as most value to him was: "D-4 engine control and CanBus"